depa02/context.Orion-LD/doc/manuals-ld/developer-documentation.md

 ## Forwarding of Creation/Modification of Entities/Attributes
 The _Forwarding Concept_ for NGSI-LD has still to be specified.
-We have started to look at this a little (we == the ETSI CIM group defining the NGSI-LD API) but we still have a long way to go before having anything decided and documented.
+We have started to look at this a little (we == the ETSI CIM group defining the NGSI-LD API), but we still have a long way to go before having anything decided and documented.

 As Orion-LD builds on Orion and reuses (with modification for expansion and compaction of items) whatever Orion has implemented, Orion-LD actually supports